Subscribe to join thousands of other ecommerce experts

-If your business has its own universal reputation like Amazon or Macy’s, you might easily say, “we don’t need no stinking badges” and rely exclusively on your own notoriety.
-Unfortunately, most of us don’t have that level of authority and trust with strangers on the Internet, so our online content and advertising need to convince customers that they can trust us.
+If your business has its universal reputation, such as Amazon or Macy’s, you might easily say, “we don’t need no stinking badges” and rely exclusively on your notoriety.
+Unfortunately, most of us don’t have that level of authority and trust with strangers on the internet.
+Therefore, our online content and advertising need to convince customers that they can trust us.
 This is where the Google Trusted Store badge enters the stage.

 - The Google Trusted Store badge is a great way to build trust and attract customers after they clicked on your PLA.